notgiven688/webminerpool/README.md

 	- Check if webasm is available.
 Please update the script. (**client-side**).

 - **May 5, 2018**
 	- Support for multiple websocket servers in the client script (load-distribution).
-Please update if you use the script to connect to webminerpool.com (**client-side**).

 - **April 26, 2018**
 	- A further improvement to fully support the [extended stratum protocol](https://github.com/xmrig/xmrig-proxy/blob/dev/doc/STRATUM_EXT.md#mining-algorithm-negotiation)  (**server-side**).